mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Surface_Result.md

 The total diffuse solar energy transmitted through each of the glazing surfaces to the zone (kWh).
 * ##### windowTransmissivity
 The hourly transmissivity of the exterior windows of the model.
 This data is needed to align a comfort map with an energy model possessing shades.
+* ##### otherSurfaceData
+Other surface data that is in the result file (in no particular order).
+Note that this data cannot be normalized by floor area as the component does not know if it can be normalized.

 [Check Hydra Example Files for Read EP Surface Result](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_Read EP Surface Result)